Fabio-007/WeatherApp/README.md

 # WeatherApp

-This is a simple web-based application to fetch and display current weather conditions by city name or postal code using the OpenWeatherMap API.
+This is a simple web-based application to fetch and display current weather conditions by city name using the OpenWeatherMap API.

 - Features
 Search for weather by city name or postal code